 The first hypothesis of this study, Government Support (X1), has a positive and significant effect on Business Success (Y).
-The results of data processing obtained t-values on the influence of Government Support (X1) on Business Success (Y) in Table 22 of 7.025 > 1.645 and p-values of 0.000 < 0.050.
-Thus, the first hypothesis of this study is accepted.
-It means that statistically, Government Support (X1) positively and significantly affects the tested Business Success (Y).
+The results of data processing obtained t-values on the influence of Government Support (X1) on Business Success (Y) in Table 22 of 7.025 > 1.645, and p-values of 0.000 < 0.050.
+Thus, it can be concluded that the first hypothesis of this study is accepted.
+This means that statistically Government Support (X1) has a positive and significant effect on the tested Business Success (Y).